RunLittleTurtle/the-brain-ai-scraper/docs/systemDocs/Test Coverage Overview.md

   - LLM analysis fails (simulated API error): build status updates to FAILED.
   - Execution failure: error is logged, build status updates accordingly.
   - Invalid targetUrls: build status updates to FAILED.

+### File: `tests/container.integration.test.ts`
+- **Purpose:** Verify that the application's Docker image can be successfully built using Podman, ensuring the container environment setup (dependencies, Prisma generation, build steps) defined in the `Dockerfile` is correct.
+- **Happy Path:**
+  - The `podman build` command completes successfully using the project's `Dockerfile`.
+- **Other Paths:**
+  - The test fails if the `podman build` command exits with an error.
+  - *Note: Runtime database connectivity from within the container is not covered by this specific test.*

+---

+## Integration Tests

+### File: `tests/database.integration.test.ts`
+- **Purpose:** Verify direct connectivity from the test environment (host) to the PostgreSQL database container (`db` service) defined in `docker-compose.yml`.
+Ensures the database is running, accessible, and the Prisma client can establish a connection using the correct credentials.
+- **Prerequisites:** The PostgreSQL container (`db` service) must be running (e.g., via `docker-compose up -d db`) before executing this test.
+- **Happy Path:**
+  - Prisma client successfully connects (`$connect()`) to the database at `localhost:5432`.
+- **Other Paths:**
+  - The test fails if the Prisma client cannot connect (e.g., database container not running, incorrect credentials, network issue).

 ---